Compliance Training Program: A 5-Step-by-step Guide in 2024

 Recommended reading

 Do your employees receive enough compliance training for their jobs?
-Is the training actually effective?
+Is the training effective?
 If you can’t answer these questions, you might forget this critical step to track the results and effectiveness of training programs.

 Here are some indicators that you could track before and after the training: